Wei-Qing-Du/Python-crawler-from-Xuite/README.md

 <h1>
-Using BeautifulSoup to find html tags to dowmload photos.
+Using BeautifulSoup to find HTML tags to dowmload photos.
 </h1>